JuanDiegoMontoya/Voxel_Engine/README.md

 Tech demo demonstrating the implementation of various methods to optimize voxel rendering in a large and dynamic environment.

-## Follow
-The trello page for this project [can be found here.](https://trello.com/b/4Ns9jfZc/voxel-engine)

 ## Tech
 The project is written in C++ and GLSL.
 Also used is OpenGL, GLM, GLFW for window handling, cereal for serialization, and libnoise/FastNoiseSIMD for procedural noise.